Get all the latest data for Oslo

 What property types can foreigners legally buy in Oslo right now?

-Foreigners can legally buy the same residential property types in Oslo as Norwegian citizens, including apartments (both selveier condominiums and borettslag cooperative shares), townhouses, semi-detached homes, and detached houses.
+Foreigners can legally buy exactly the same types of residential property as Norwegian citizens in Oslo, including freehold apartments (selveier/eierseksjon), cooperative apartments (borettslag), terraced houses, semi-detached homes, and detached houses.

 Finally, please note that our pack about the property market in Oslo is specifically tailored to foreigners.